bsandmann/blocktrust.AnalyticsPlatform.Docs/Writerside/topics/NetworkReference/INDY/IndyIndicioTestnet.md

-This is the documentation placeholder for Indy-Indicio-Testnet (old) Link to [Indyscan Indicio Testnet (old)](https://indyscan.indiciotech.io/home/IND_TESTNET_2023)
+This is the documentation placeholder for Indy-Indicio-Testnet (old).

+Link to [Indyscan Indicio Testnet (old)](https://indyscan.indiciotech.io/home/IND_TESTNET_2023)